-JVET-O1040 AHG8: Summary of Resolution Adaptivity related proposals [S. Wenger (Tencent), Y.-K. Wang (Futurewei)]
+JVET-O1040 AHG8: Summary of Resolution Adaptivity related proposals [S. Wenger (Tencent), Y.-K. Wang (Futurewei), M. M. Hannuksela (Nokia)]

 The design questions provided in this contribution were used in the HLS BoG to structure the discussions of the proposals on reference picture resampling (RPR).

+JVET-O1123 AHG8: Summary of layered coding proposals [S. Wenger (Tencent), Y.-K. Wang (Futurewei), M. M. Hannuksela (Nokia)]

+The design questions provided in this contribution were used in the HLS BoG to structure the discussions of the proposals on scalability.